RR&D Brain Rehabilitation Research Center (BRRC)

 A list of some other recent BRRC publications is available here.

 Because of the broad spectrum of symptoms and the complexity of neurologic injury and disease, the BRRC has developed a scientific strategy that will identify important variables and mechanisms involved in neurorehabilitation through:

-> CLINICAL RESEARCH INITIATIVES that develop innovative therapies for specific functional impairments, including problems with walking, arm function, speaking, or expressing emotion.
+> CLINICAL RESEARCH INITIATIVES, which develop innovative therapies for specific functional impairments, including problems with walking, arm function, speaking, or expressing emotion.

-> TRANSLATIONAL RESEARCH INITIATIVE in Rehabilitation Neuroscience that uses animal models and behavioral, molecular, physiological, and anatomical techniques to identify key neural and behavioral factors that facilitate translation between basic and applied scientists.
+> A TRANSLATIONAL RESEARCH INITIATIVE IN REHABILITATION NEUROSCIENCE, which uses animal models and behavioral, molecular, physiological, and anatomical techniques to identify key neural and behavioral factors that facilitate translation between basic and applied scientists.

-> METHODOLOGICAL CORES that develop state-of-the art technology to measure cognition, emotion, and motor function in order to precisely and reliably identify mechanisms of and effects of neurorehabilitation.
+> METHODOLOGICAL CORES, which develop state-of-the art technology to measure cognition, emotion, and motor function in order to precisely and reliably identify mechanisms of and effects of neurorehabilitation.